-Throughout our trip we stay in comfortable hotels, eco lodges, tented camps, and conservancies that have been carefully selected for their security, quality, access to nature, and commitment to local conservation efforts.
+Throughout our safari we stay in comfortable hotels, eco lodges, tented camps, and conservancies that have been carefully selected for their security, quality, access to nature, and commitment to local conservation efforts.
 These include Fairview Hotel, El Karama Eco Lodge, Mara Engai, and Hemingways Watamu.
 Year to year these choices may vary depending on availability and new options that develop.
-The lodges in the above sample itinerary are the ones we utilize most frequently.
+The lodges in the above sample itinerary are the ones we use most often.
 On booking we will confirm if there is any variation expected for a specific year.

 Your expedition will be led by one or more of the following expert naturalist guides: